sspackman99/sspackman99/README.md

 These days, I'm exploring how to use LLMs effectively, tinkering with home servers and lightweight devops, and always looking for new ways to turn data into insight.
 I also run a blog called Data Science Magic, where I share helpful guides and practical tips for students and early-career professionals in data science.

-I'm always up for a good project—whether it's analyzing ecological data, building smarter models, or spinning up a Raspberry Pi robot for fun.
 Reach me at sspackman99@gmail.com or connect on LinkedIn

 <!--